 The 2024 Volkswagen Atlas features a new 2.0-liter turbocharged four-cylinder engine that produces 269 horsepower.
 They leave aside the previous lower-power four-cylinder and the 276-horsepower V6.
 An eight-speed automatic transmission is standard, and with the new engine, the Atlas’ maximum towing capacity remains at 5,000 pounds, the same as with the V6 engine.

-Although the new engine improves acceleration, it may not feel very agile at start, but when it sets gear, it is a good craft for long journeys, especially on highways.
+Although the new engine improves acceleration, it may not feel very agile at the start, but when it sets gear, it is a good craft for long journeys, especially on highways.
 The suspension offers a supple ride and does a good job of absorbing road imperfections.

 By activating Sport mode (always via the touch screen) the Atlas raises the revs to reduce minimal turbo lag and makes the most of the 8-speed automatic gearbox.

-All-wheel drive is not standard, but can be added on any of the trims.
+All-wheel drive is not standard but can be added on any of the trims.
 Including it slightly decreases fuel efficiency, which is 23.5 miles per gallon or 10 liters per 100 kilometers, in combined driving with regular gasoline.
 This consumption is average for similar vehicles.

 If I want one, which one should I choose?

 The 2024 Volkswagen Atlas is available in two bodies, the Atlas with three rows of seats and the Atlas Cross Sport with two rows.
-There are five trims to choose from: SE, SE with Technology, SEL, SEL R-Line (only available as Cross Sport) and SEL Premium R-Line.
+There are five trims to choose from: SE, SE with Technology, SEL, SEL R-Line (only available as Cross Sport), and SEL Premium R-Line.

 An Atlas SE starts at $37,725, rising to $52,455 for the range-topping SEL Premium R-Line like the one in our test.
 The Cross Sport versions cost about $1,000 less in each trim.